 The CPs are strategically placed, requiring riders to carefully plan their own routes between them.
 Each CP is staffed by volunteers and features a short mandatory parcours.
 After passing through the final CP, riders will return to The Netherlands to follow a final fixed route back to Utrecht.

-Riders will pass through two passive checkpoints, prompting strategic route choices.
+Riders will pass through three checkpoints, prompting strategic route choices.
 At the route’s farthest point, a stunning yet demanding mandatory parcours through the Vosges mountain range, complete with a staffed checkpoint, awaits those who take on this extended journey.